srineshr1/architectureop/README.md

   network.
 - **Worker cap.** `MAX_WORKERS` (default 8) bounds how many containers can be spawned so the lab can't exhaust your machine.
-- **Load generator ceiling.** The generator is a single Python process; it reliably sustains a few hundred RPS.
-Worker-side metrics (CPU, p95) are the source of truth for backend behaviour.
-To genuinely overload the backend, use *slow* mode and/or fewer instances rather than only cranking RPS.
+- **Load generator.** The generator fans load across several processes (`LOADGEN_PROCS`, default `min(cpu_count, 8)`) so it can drive a few thousand RPS and genuinely overload the backend.
+Worker-side metrics (CPU, p95) are still the source of truth for backend behaviour.
+To overload the backend you can now crank RPS directly, or use *slow* mode and/or fewer instances.
 - **Data is dummy.** The seeder generates synthetic product rows; nothing here is production data.